stohrmattia-debug/KFC-Carousel-Colonel-Quest/README.md

 # KFC FINGER CLICKIN' PRESERVATION PROJECT (UNOFFICIAL)

-ONE OF THE GREATEST WEBSITE OF A FAST-FOOD CHAIN IS BACK, FOR PC AND MOBILE!

-# ABOUT THIS PROJECT
+# About this Project
-This version is a ** non-commercial republication ** designed to make functional again the original site’s layout and gameplay.
+This repository is a non-commercial digital preservation project dedicated to restoring the 2015 version of colonelsanders.com.

-- All original assets, code, and layout are reused for preservation.
-- No assets are monetized or used commercially.

-# ABOUT THE ORIGINAL
-The original website featured and now features again:
-- The Hall of Colonels — an historically accurate web tribute page of Colonel Sanders, with included videos and images that show his life.
-- Colonel Quest — an arcade machine with comical minigames about the Colonel's life and rise of his chicken empire, playable directly on the site.
+In 2015, KFC launched a unique interactive experience that combined brand storytelling with retro gaming.
+Since the original site was decommissioned, many of these digital assets became inaccessible.
+This project aims to revive the original site's layout and gameplay for historical and educational purposes.

+# Key Features of the Original Site
+1. Hall of Colonels:
+An interactive digital museum that showcases the "many lives" of Harland Sanders.
+It moves beyond the caricature to tell the story of a man who was a ferryboat entrepreneur, a lawyer, and a lighting salesman before finding success with the Original Recipe.

+Historical Accuracy: Blends real-life milestones with the stylized branding of the 2015 campaign.
+Visual Narrative: Uses a unique "scrollable" gallery format to display different eras of the Colonel’s life.

+2. Colonel Quest (The Game):
+The original site featured a series of "historically accurate" (and intentionally ridiculous) minigames that chronicled the Colonel's life before the chicken bucket.

+Technical Restoration Details
+Legacy Code Cleanup: Refactoring old JavaScript (CreateJS/EaselJS) to ensure compatibility with modern evergreen browsers.
+Asset Redirection: Fixing broken internal links and "hard-coded" URLs that originally pointed to the now-defunct colonelsanders.com domain.
+Mobile Optimization: Restoring the touch-controls for the "Colonel Quest" game to make it playable on smartphones.

-# DISCLAIMER
+# Legal Disclaimer
-This project is a non-commercial, community-led archival effort.
-It is not affiliated with, endorsed by, or sponsored by KFC Corporation or Yum!
-Brands.
-All original assets, including trademarks and copyrighted characters, are the property of their respective owners.
-This repository exists solely for digital preservation and educational purposes.
+Notice: This project is NOT affiliated with, authorized, maintained, sponsored, or endorsed by KFC Corporation, Yum!
+Brands, or any of its affiliates.
+All trademarks, service marks, trade names, and copyrights (including the "Colonel Sanders" likeness, "Finger Lickin' Good" slogan, and game assets) are the property of their respective owners.
+This repository is intended for archival, preservation, and educational purposes only under Fair Use principles.
+No assets are being monetized or used for commercial gain.